 Art Journaling, Collage Art and Mixed-Media Painting: Brooke Gibbons

-Brooke Gibbons, founder of Hello Urbanist holds Open Studio Art Journaling workshops in her studio classroom at the Charlotte Art League, as well as instructed classes on topics such as process painting, mixed-media painting, and techniques in art journaling.
+Brooke Gibbons holds Open Studio Art Journaling workshops in her studio classroom at the Charlotte Art League, as well as instructed classes on topics such as process painting, mixed-media painting, and techniques in art journaling.
 Students use materials such as old books, vintage magazines, stamps and washi tape.
 Open studios and instructed classes are for all skill levels and styles.

 She encourages first-timers to stop by the studio classroom during the Charlotte Art League’s regular hours of operation (admission is free) or attend an Open Studio, held several times a month for just $10.
 The purpose of these workshops is to bring together people who just love to sit and create side-by-side!